 By not invoicing on time and being paid whilst the iron is hot, you could miss out on the chance to generate further sales with that client and lose a potential marketing opportunity.
 Also, by not pursuing your debts on time, the business could suffer, you could lose customer morale when you eventually chase payment and you have less cash to pay yourself and others.
 The longer pursuance is left the more likely you may not get paid at all.
 Make this your number one priority to get right.

 Author: Faye Watts who is no ordinary tax accountant and business advisor.
-Her background in a creative environment and seven years as a freelancer in the fitness industry, followed by running her own accountancy practice since 2008 means that she has a real life understanding of the pressures of running and growing a business.
-As well as her work in tax consultancy and business planning, Faye sits on the advisory boards of a number of organisations.
+Her background in a creative environment and seven years as a freelancer in the fitness industry, followed by running her own accountancy practice since 2008 means that she has a real-life understanding of the pressures of running and growing a business.
+As well as her work in tax consultancy and business planning, Faye sits on the advisory boards of a number of organizations.

 fayewatts.com and www.fuseaccountants.co.uk